 - Is your face sensitive to weight or pressure?
 If so, you might want a lightweight frame.

 While there are guidelines for the best pairing of frame and face shape, there are no steadfast rules.
-For example:

 - Oblong or oval faces are best suited by more rectangular shaped frames.